rahulgopinath/rahulgopinath.github.io/_posts/2025-10-24-rpni-learning-regular-languages.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
+The result illustrates a limitation of both RPNI and the DFA minimization algorithm.
+Effectively, we can't factor out complex loops from the DFA because the DFA minimization is purely based on state equivalence.
+When there are complex loops, simple pairwise state equivalence would fail.

-Let us attempt a larger example.
+Next, let us attempt a larger example.
 Let us keep the negative strings, but use a fuzzer to generate positive strings.

 <!--